Level 7 Apprenticeship - Senior People Professional

 How long will the apprenticeship programme last?

-The programme duration is normally 18-24 months.
-There are a number of dates throughout the year when apprentices can The apprenticeship takes around 36 months to complete, although the exact duration depends on the apprentice’s prior experience, learning, or qualifications which is identified at the pre-programme stage
+The apprenticeship takes around 36 months to complete, although the exact duration depends on the apprentice’s prior experience, learning, or qualifications which is identified at the pre-programme stage

 Funding for the apprenticeship